70kg/TimeMachine/README.md

 ![travis-ci](https://travis-ci.org/drakeet/TimeMachine.svg)

-It's a SDK that looks like IM, but it's not IM.
+It's an SDK that looks like IM, but it's not IM.

 It is still in its infancy.
 Change frequently.